BOOST YOUR TAROT READING CONFIDENCE

 Reversed: Poor leadership, aggressive goals, high expectations, personal direction

-The King of Wands sits on his throne, holding a blossoming wand in his hand, representing life and creativity.
+The King of Wands sits on his throne, holding a blossoming wand in his hand, a symbol of life and creativity.
 His throne and cape are decorated with lions and salamanders, both symbols of fire and strength.
 The salamanders biting their own tails represent infinity and the ongoing drive to move forward against all obstacles.

 NOTE: The Tarot card meaning description is based on the Rider Waite cards.